 Productivity research is one of the ESRC’s most important priorities.
 Raising productivity levels across the UK is a concern for many businesses and policy makers, but tackling it is a complex ‘wicked’ problem with no easy solutions.
 In close collaboration with policy and business partners, we are developing an ambitious, innovative, and impactful productivity research agenda.
 Many ESRC investments are already engaged in research about productivity, such as the Skills Employment Survey (SES) at Cardiff University, and are engaging with business and policy makers across the UK to practically address the challenge of low productivity.

-To strengthen our portfolio of investments and to encourage new insights and collaborations, we have invested in a new Productivity Insights Network (PIN) led by researchers at the University of Sheffield, and the Skills Employment Survey (SES), based at Cardiff University.
+To strengthen our portfolio of investments and to encourage new insights and collaborations, since 2018 we have invested in new projects and networks and have secured additional funding which will be invested from 2020 onwards.

 Productivity Insights Network